-The weekend produce or craft market is full of local community members and is a great recruitment activity to find potential new volunteers.
+Local weekend produce or craft market is full of local community members and is a great recruitment activity to find potential new volunteers.
 Consider setting up a market stall with a raffle to win donated prizes, or cooking a BBQ or sausage sizzle.
 Not only can you raise some vital funds, but you can attract the attention of people in the area, who could be interested in joining up as a volunteer.

-14. Host an open day
+14. Announce an open day

 15. Offer perks in exchange

 While it would be nice if everyone was intrinsically motivated by causes they really care about, the reality is that many people are motivated by extrinsic rewards.
 That means they are interested in the benefits or perks they will receive for volunteering.
-For events, this might be discounted entry or merchandise, or for charities, it might mean certifications or training programs they would otherwise have to pay for.

-Fun recruitment ideas like the rewards or perks you offer should be clearly listed on the job ad to help you attract more volunteers.
+Fun recruitment ideas like the rewards or perks you offer should be listed on the job ad to help you attract more volunteers.